Is there a better way to guess when a retrenchment is on the cards?

 Suddenly, you find yourself with a new understudy.

-When you confront your boss, he responds, “We are expanding the team/function, and more load will come your way, so responsibilities need to be split.”
+When you confront your boss, he responds, “We are expanding the team/function, and a heavier workload will be coming your way, so responsibilities need to be split.”
 Or, that “we believe in cross-functional training,” and so on.

 7. Your training applications routinely get rejected

-You don’t get nominated for that relevant training programme that you have been wanting to attend.
+You don’t get nominated for that relevant training programme that you’ve been wanting to attend.

-No company would want to invest their money in training a employee who is on his way out.
-So, it is an early warning sign if you get excluded out from a scheduled training programme.
+No company would want to invest their money in training and upskilling an employee who is on his way out.

 8. You receive an impromptu Performance Review

 Function Heads are asked to perform and submit appraisals for extraordinary employees, in addition to the annual appraisal.

 Particular attention is also drawn to highlighting inefficient and unproductive staff.